 Christmas Cold Brew

 Miss the snow?
-This drink will take you back to wintery evenings, carols, and good feels with its gingerbread syrup and actual gingerbread.
+This drink will take you back to wintery evenings, carols, and a good feeling with its gingerbread syrup and actual gingerbread.

 Find your Christmas in July here.